nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook requests user to enter name of tag to rename and new name for the tag.
+3. User enters input of tag to rename and the new tag.
+4. AddressBook replaces the old tags with new tags and list every person involved in the change.

+**Extensions**

+1a.
+There is an empty list of people in AddressBook.

+>   1a1.
+AddressBook shows an error message <br>
+    Use case ends

+2a.
+There is no tags to be renamed.

+>   2a1.
+AddressBook shows an error message <br>
+    Use case ends

+3a.
+Old tag entered does not exist

+ > 3a1.
+AddressBook requests for another input of old tag
+ > 3a2.
+User enters new input for old tag
+   Steps 3a1-3a2 are repeated until the input of old tag entered does exist <br>
+   Use case resumes from step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.